cwarden/mysql-proxy/doc/protocol.rst

       string[n]      schema
       1              [00]
       string[p]      query

+`status-vars length`
+  number of bytes in the following sequence of `status-vars`

 `status-vars`
   a sequence of status key-value pairs.
 The key is 1-byte, while its value is dependent on the key.